apacheignite/documentation/basic-concepts/getting-started.md

 [block:callout]
 {
   "type": "success",
-  "body": "Note that because of the [Zero Deployment](doc:zero-deployment) feature, when running the above application from your IDE, remote nodes will execute received jobs without explicit deployment.", "title": "Zero Deployment"
+  "body": "Note that because of  [Zero Deployment](doc:zero-deployment) feature, when running the above application from your IDE, remote nodes will execute received jobs without explicit deployment.", "title": "Zero Deployment"
 }
 [/block]